foxford/conference/docs/src/api.rtc.read.md

 # Read

-Read a real-time connection in order to initialize signaling phase and receive media.
+Picks up the real-time connection through signal messages and then media may be received.

 **Request**